amandachau36/project-1/README.md

 **Main Features**
 * Encrypted login for students and instructors
-* Students book and cancel classes
+* Students can book and cancel yoga classes
-* Instructors can create, edit and delete class
+* Instructors can create, edit and delete yoga classes
-* Can create reoccurring classes
+* A yoga class can be set to reoccur weekly
 * Instructors can view students booked for each class
 * Displays google map for class location
+* Images can be uploaded to student/instructor profiles and instructors can upload an image for their class

 **Tech Used**
 * Ruby